 The York Theatre Company occupies a unique spot in New York’s theatrical landscape.
 Now in its 50th year, The York is the only theater in the city, and one of the few in the world, whose two-fold mission is to produce new musical works and rediscover musical gems from the past.

-Among the York productions that have had commercial transfers are The Musical of Musicals (The Musical!), Souvenir, Jolson & Company, Sweeney Todd, Pacific Overtures, and Cagney, starring Robert Creighton as James Cagney and members of the original York cast, which ran at the Westside Theatre for over 500 performances with the original York cast, and subsequently transferred to Los Angeles.
+Among The York productions that have had commercial transfers are The Musical of Musicals (The Musical!), Souvenir, Jolson & Company, Sweeney Todd, Pacific Overtures, and Cagney, starring Robert Creighton as James Cagney and members of the original York cast, which ran at the Westside Theatre for over 500 performances with the original York cast, and subsequently transferred to Los Angeles.
 Cast recordings are available for 35 York productions.

 The York's New2NY series presents simply-staged concert performances of new musicals, providing a stage between developmental lab and full production.
 Previous shows in the series have included In Transit (which ran on Broadway in 16/17 season), The Times, Larry Grossman's Compose Yourself!, and 2017's Mark Felt, Superstar and How to Be an American!.

 Started in 2015, the York’s Musical Theatre Training Program (MTTP) brings working professionals in to work with eager and dedicated theatre students.
 Our rigorous yet nurturing programs offer training in singing, acting and movement and often include master classes with some of New York’s top theatre artists.
 Most of our programs culminate in a showcase performance on the York’s Off-Broadway stage.
 We currently offer a Summer Intensive for middle and high school students and a Winter Intensive to college students from across the nation.